top of page

 Switching from your old copper broadband to an XGS-PON network is like upgrading from bread and butter to a five-star feast!

 XGS-PON networks use fibre optic cables for point-to-point broadband transmission, providing gigabit-capable broadband from the cabinet to the home.
 This means that when compared to the old copper network, XGS-PON differs in a few key ways.
-Click through the carousel to learn how;

 How do you upgrade a network to XGS-PON?